 This ratio is dimensionless and unitless as well.

-Strain Energy is the energy stored in a strained wire because of longitudinal stress.
+We can define Strain Energy as the energy stored in a strained wire because of longitudinal stress.

 say F is the force applied on the cross sectional surface of area A. This causes a length change of ΔL for a wire of original length L.

-So work done on the wire = Energy stored in the wire = Average force X displacement = (F/2) X ΔL
+So work done on the wire = Energy stored in the wire = Average force . displacement = (F/2) . ΔL